 Sec.
-2-298. - Penalty for false complaint
+2-300. - Criminal Penalty for false complaint

 It shall be unlawful for any person, firm or corporation to intentionally file a complaint under this article that the person, firm or corporation knows contains false information or by making reasonable inquiry should know that it contains false information.
 It shall be unlawful for any person, firm or corporation to intentionally give false testimony under oath in any hearing before the council held under this article.
-Any person, firm or corporation violating or failing to comply with any of the provisions of this Section shall be subject to the penalty provisions set forth in Section 1-18 of the McKinney Code; and each and every day such violation or failure to comply shall continue shall be deemed to constitute a separate offense.
+Any person, firm or corporation violating or failing to comply with any of the provisions of this Section shall be subject to the penalty provisions set forth in Section 1-18 of the Code of Ordinances, City of McKinney, Texas, ("McKinney Code"); and each and every day such violation or failure to comply shall continue shall be deemed to constitute a separate offense.

 Sec.
-2-299. - Penalty for violating certain provisions
+2-301. - Criminal Penalty for violating certain provisions

-It shall be unlawful for an official to violate any of the provisions of Sections 2-267 through 2-272 of this article.
-Any official violating or failing to comply with any of the provisions of Sections 2-267 through 2-272 of this article shall be subject to the penalty provisions set forth in Section 1-18 of the McKinney Code; and each and every day such violation or failure to comply shall continue shall be deemed to constitute a separate offense.

-In addition, it shall be unlawful for a former official to violate any of the provisions of Sections 2-268 and/or 2-270 of this article.
-Any official violating or failing to comply with any of the provisions of Sections 2-268 and/or 2-270 of this article shall be subject to the penalty provisions set forth in Section 1-18 of the McKinney Code; and each and every day such violation or failure to comply shall continue shall be deemed to constitute a separate offense.
+- (a) It shall be unlawful for an official to violate any of the provisions of section 2-267 of this article.
+Any official violating or failing to comply with any of the provisions of section 2-267 of this article shall be subject to the penalty provisions set forth in Section 1-18 of the McKinney Code; and each and every day such violation or failure to comply shall continue shall be deemed to constitute a separate offense. - (b) In addition, it shall be unlawful for a former official to violate any of the provisions of section 2-269 of this article.
+Any official violating or failing to comply with any of the provisions of section 2-269 of this article shall be subject to the penalty provisions set forth in Section 1-18 of the McKinney Code; and each and every day such violation or failure to comply shall continue shall be deemed to constitute a separate offense.